damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   - ...
   ```

-*The image below shows the external interfaces of  ADD-ONS of XYZ cargo*
+*The image below shows the external interfaces of  ADD-ONS of XYZ cargo as a graph*

 ![Image of External interfaces of XYZ cargo-ADD ONS](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/External%20interfaces%20of%20XYZ%20Cargo%20ADD-ONS.jpg)